 Officials

-William is an elected Councillor (and former Deputy Mayor) at North Sydney Council and the founder and president of Sustainable Australia Party.
+William is an elected Councillor (and Deputy Mayor) at North Sydney Council and the founder of Sustainable Australia Party.

 William enjoys nature, bushwalking, beaches, running and travelling.
 He grew up on the urban fringe with bushland as his extended backyard and weekend recreation.
 He wants to ensure that we fulfil our primary moral responsibility to pass on an economically, environmentally and socially sustainable Australia to our children and grandchildren.